SSWConsulting/SSW.Rules.Content/rules/customization-do-you-only-export-the-customizations-and-related-ones-that-you-have-made-only-for-crm-4-0/rule.md

 ---
+seoDescription: "Customize CRM schema wisely, only exporting and importing changes to specific entities or relationships to avoid unexpected overriding of existing customizations."
 type: rule
 archivedreason:
 title: Customization - Do you only export the customizations and related ones that you have made?